 Page Hospital is a 25-bed Critical Access Hospital.
 Built in 1958, the hospital provides a range of medical services that include Emergency services, Surgery, Medical Imaging, Obstetrics, Cardiopulmonary, Acute Care and Rehabilitation.

-We were the first hospital within Banner Health to join the Planetree Alliance.
-As a Planetree Affiliate, Page Hospital is a place of physical, mental and spiritual healing and a place where employees strive to care for patients with compassion, dignity and respect.
+We are a Planetree bronze tier person-centered hospital, meaning our hospital is a place of physical, mental and spiritual healing.
+Our employees strive to care for patients with compassion, dignity and respect.
 You and your family are our partners in care.